about

 ‘DNA’

-thanks to the never-ending lockdown, Qingming festival is cancelled.
-This year, Suzy plays chat roulette with her ancestors instead as Tomb-Sweeping Day moves online
+this year, Suzy plays chat roulette with her ancestors as Tomb-Sweeping Day moves online

 ‘My Time’